-- 1. The NRC is located on the 3rd floor of Jones Hall on the West Campus of AC.
-Students may access the NRC via stairway or elevator. - 2.
+- 1. The NRC is located on the 3rd floor of Jones Hall on the West Campus of AC. - 2.
 Please remember to login when entering the NRC and logout upon leaving.
 The login computer is located just inside the main entrance. - 3.
-The NRC is comprised of several areas in which students can (1) practice patient-centered situations (2) view required media, (3) complete computer tutorials and simulations, and (4) study and utilize educational materials. - 4.
-The following is a general listing of skills/procedures that students may practice/perform while in the NRC (not inclusive): - Vital sign monitoring - Patient hygiene care

-- Enema administration - Urethral catheter insertion - Nasogastric tube insertion, gavage and lavage - Medication administration - Wound care and sterile dressing change - Use of walkers and crutches - Ace bandage and antiembolic hose application - Physical assessment - Oxygen administration - Intravenous catheter insertion - Gowning and gloving - Isolation techniques - Swan-Ganz catheter monitoring - Care of chest tubes and drainage systems - Patient-centered clinical simulation - 5.
-A three-room simulation center is located within the NRC.
-These three rooms, 326C, 326D, and 326E, are well-equipped to provide students with opportunities to participate in clinical simulation scenarios with high-fidelity manikins in a hospital-like setting. - 6.
-A large study area is available in Room 323 along with computer stations for student use. - 7.
-Scheduled labs will be posted in the NRC. - 8.
-A collection of reference textbooks is available in room 323.
-Checkout of textbooks is available at the Amarillo Northwest Branch Library. - A media library is located in Room 323.
-Learning media may not be checked out.
-In rare circumstances, media may be signed out by a student and taken to an unoccupied classroom for viewing when all media stations are occupied in the NRC.
-It is the student's responsibility to bring the media back to the NRC. - 10.
-Please demonstrate courtesy to others while in the NRC. - 11.
-Registered nurses with varying educational and clinical backgrounds are available for individual and group tutoring in nursing skills and procedures. - 12.
+The NRC is comprised of several areas in which students can: - practice patient-centered situations - · view required media, - complete computer tutorials - participate and complete clinical simulations as required - study and utilize educational materials. - 4.
+The NRC provides a rich learning environment to practice and perform many basic nursing skills. - 5.
+A large study area is available in Room 323.
+This area provides the following for student use: - computer stations - a collection of reference textbooks - a media library - 6.
+Scheduled labs will be posted in the NRC. - 7.
+Please demonstrate courtesy to others while in the NRC. - 8.
+Registered nurses with varying educational and clinical backgrounds are available for individual and group tutoring in nursing skills and procedures. - 9.
 Student assistants are available to assist students while in the NRC.
 Remember the student assistants are not prepared to assist nursing students with procedures, care plans, tutoring, etc. They may assist with retrieving supplies for the practice of skills.
-Please treat student assistants with the same courtesy as a faculty member. - 13.
+Please treat student assistants with the same courtesy as a faculty member. - 10.
 Children are not allowed in campus labs.
-This is to prevent injury to a child. - 14.
-Please report any injuries incurred while in the NRC to the NRC Director and/or Supervisor. - 15.
+This is to prevent injury to a child. - 11.
+Please report any injuries incurred while in the NRC to the NRC Director and/or Supervisor. - 12.
 Hours of operation (fall and spring semesters) of the NRC are generally: Monday -Friday from 8:00 am to 5:00 pm.
-Saturday and summer hours will vary and will be posted. - 16.
-Please turn cell phones or pagers off or to vibrate while in the NRC.

-17. Please leave your work area in a clean and orderly manner.
-Students are not allowed to have food or drinks in the NRC lab.
+Saturday and summer hours will vary and will be posted. - 13.
+Please turn cell phones or pagers off or to vibrate while in the NRC. - 14.
+Students are not allowed to have food or drinks in the NRC lab. - 15.
+Please leave your work area in a clean and orderly manner.